Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

-Boet spoke up, “Wow, poetry is some powerful stuff.
-Ha ha more then I realized.
+Boet spoke up, “Wow, Poetry is some powerful stuff.
+Ha ha more than I realized before.
 What’s next?
 Ha ha.
 What’s admiring to me is, Poets, Literary Writers, who never give up at what they love, being a commodity or not.
 Living the dream of sorts.
 Fascinating is what it is.
 Carry on gentlemen, Boet Duve ’Luve Fritz at your service.”

 Red and Andy looked at Boet, then Mathias, and then at each other and smiled.
 Poets & Humans, male, female, gray, green, &c &c.

-“A train used to go to Rhodesia to see the Zimbabwe Ruins,” said Boet, “Now, you go to Zimbabwe to see the Rhodesia Ruins.
+“A train used to go to Rhodesia to see the Zimbabwe Ruins,” Boet said, “Now, you go to Zimbabwe to see the Rhodesia Ruins.
 We will be there soon.”

-“We have one Red,” said Andy, “ Ha ha, a adventurer and a dreamer of dreams Poet, Roy ‘Zulu’ Blades’ Cambell.
+“We have one Red,” Andy said, “ Ha ha, a adventurer and a dreamer of dreams Poet, Roy ‘Zulu’ Blades’ Cambell.
 He loves ancient towns Boet.
 Taylor says, The role of the Poet is not to join their Peter Pan games but to look beneath such frolics for the source of spiritual renewal.
-We need to get Borsalino hats like him Red,” and Andy laughs.
+We need to get Borsalino hats like him Red,” and Andy laughed.
 “Mathias, do all in all, this is a Wayzgoose, ha ha, loving it.”

 Roy spoke Zulu too, Red thought.

-“I ’am reading too,” says Boet, “I love this, ‘Truth is a coy mistress who lets no mortal posses her utterly.
+“I ’am reading too,” Boet said, “I love this, ‘Truth is a coy mistress who lets no mortal posses her utterly.
 Yet the Poet is more favored by her than are the dull, prosy souls who cofound petty detail with wisdom.’ by Russel Kirk about Roy Cambell in, The Sword of Imagination: Memoirs of a Half-Century of Literary Conflict.
-“So Mathias you have been chosen,” said Boet laughs.
+“So Mathias you have been chosen,” Boet laughed.
 “And this one, ‘At certain strange epochs,’ says Innocent Smith in Chesterton’s Manalive, “It is necessary to have another kind of priests, called Poets, actually to remind men that they are not dead yet.
 Powerful statement.”

-Mathias was listening but also reading the news, about today’s Africa trade and investment treaties.
+Mathias listened but also reading the news, about today’s Africa trade and investment treaties.

-Andy laughs and asks, “Red are we desperate to achieve literary credibility and reputation, without quite understanding what these things are,” Andy was laughing more.
+Andy laughed and asked, “Red, are we desperate to achieve literary credibility and reputation, without quite understanding what these things are?”
+Andy laughed more.
 “Oh it is killing us to tell a joke against us, ha ha.”

-The Blue Train sure is making some dust, said Red.
+The Blue Train sure is making some dust, Red said.

 “As true love, anti-racism is the pain of forgiveness without apology, so that is unconditional, and the condition is man-made $hit...
 Teeth are for eating, and eating $hit maybe for a while, but eventually they have to go, health, hellth, don’t get any of that $hit on ya, and carry on with yourself.
-Me knows what pliers are for, to unite in blood,” said Andy.
+Me knows what pliers are for, to unite in blood,” Andy said.

-Andy looks at this book online.
-Turbott Wolfe by the Poet William Charles Franklyn Plomer and it says the book remains a powerful chronicle of the intimate human consequences of racism, and the Poet William Charles Franklyn Plomer claimed that the novels distinction lay in its realization that racial relationships were not merely political or economic, but emotional.
-This was a novel ahead of its time based on a non racial world.
-Love, Andy thought about love and consequences, furthermore the wisdom of knowing to disregard opinions, because what if it was love and not of lust.
-He then thought about blood transfusions, probably a tip of an iceberg.
-He then thought about complete heartbreak, seemingly into which no one really cares about and yes loneliness, and of course the beauty of children, and that’s where consequences come through the door he thought, the childs’ future dilemmas, but the world has changed from the 20th Century, or not, he questioned?
-Family, when a woman loves you, it is ‘family’ to her, Andy thought, Furthermore parenting love, love for self, the child/children, and others.
-As Plomer asks Divine humanity, or human divinity?
-Andy then thought about jealousy, some of any color, some people regardless envied peoples happy relationships, and some try to break the bond by all means possible.
-Andy then thought of the message of the great Poet Jesus and that was to love everyone, and surely this brought along the thoughts of the violations of the 10 commandments.
+Andy thought of the message of the great Poet Jesus and that was to love everyone, and surely this brought along the thoughts of the violations of the ten commandments.
 Murder comes to mind, and one being finely pure of the heart, furthermore how would anyone truly know ones heart without memory film sort of speak?
 One would have to know one for ones entire life, he guessed you can say to judge, or righteously judge.
 Was it all in the eyes as Andy was taught as a child?
 Yes as a child, how would I feel if a child of mine loved someone of another race, and the answer was easy.
 If the person loved my child truly, that was all that was needed to accept, a positive tolerance one could say.
 So is the only hope for the peaceful co-existence of mankind, was that each of us must accept and respect the other persons truth?
 To not be condemned.
-Andy then thought about the fire of Scorn that destroys things, and the water of Love, that endures all things.
+Andy thought about the fire of Scorn that destroys things, and the water of Love, that endures all things.
 Rich, poor, surrounding bleak or not, personal angels or demons.
 Strength and weakness, ugliness and beauty.
 Where is the love culture?
 World wide Hospitality?
 Where does life unfold for true love?
-As a the Poet Bill Drake pointed out, Gander, the jails are open twenty for seven, and churches are not.
-And thought, Poets should ask, ask the world, What’s wrong with us, why don’t the world want to read us.
-As of color were Poets invisible?
+As the Poet Bill Drake pointed out, Gander, the jails are open twenty four seven, and churches are not.
+Andy thought, Poets should ask, ask the world, What’s wrong with us, why don’t the world want to read us.
+As of color, were Poets invisible?

 Red looked at Andy to change the subject, because Red knew things in America were going to surface to Andys’ Heart.
 The Poet Herman Charles Bosman was right when he said South Africa has an authentic stamp.
 A heavy atmosphere, strange and dark.